 Of course, my voice quivered, my knees knocked, and maybe no-one even heard what I said, but this was the beginning of learning to be courageous and speak out.

-6. A Team – We all need a team to fight life with us.
+6. Community – We all need a team to fight life with us.
 We were not meant to do life alone.
 God must be the center of this team.

 In the times when I was physically alone in unwanted situations, I would squeeze the cross and remind myself I was not alone.
 God is always with me.
 I would then think of Sara and what a privilege it was to be on her team.